Vaibhav1506/Tom-and-Jerry-Official-Infinite-Runner-Game/README.md

-The official TOM AND JERRY INFINITE RUNNEER GAME!!!!!!!!
+The official TOM AND JERRY INFINITE RUNNEER GAME.
 The cartoon that took over the world for 81 years and even now.
-The famous cat & mouse duo's friendship existing from 1940 to present!
+The famous cat & mouse duo's friendship existing from 1940 to present.
-They are BACK IN THIS GAME!
+They are back ...

 How to play-